PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-06 07:21:59
+Last updated: 2024-04-06 07:22:32
-Random Quote: Hey, nice shirt, Ted.
-Is it yesterday already? - Lily Aldrin
+Random Quote: My name is ASAC Schrader, and you can go f*ck yourself. - Hank Schrader